leandromoh/RecordParser/README.md

     }
 };

-// getField is a callback of type Func<int, string>, that receives the index column and returns its content as string var records = textReader.ReadRecordsRaw(readOptions, getField => {
+// getField is a callback of type Func<int, string>,
+// it receives the index column and returns its content as string var records = textReader.ReadRecordsRaw(readOptions, getField => {
     var record = new